Part 1

 But I do not think that rigorous measures of suppression of habits followed through many generations are commendable.

-We have become accustomed to these stimulants, and if such reforms are to be effected, they must be slow and gradual.
-Those who are devoting their energies to such ends could make themselves far more useful by turning their efforts in other directions, as, for instance, toward providing pure water.
+We have become accustomed to these stimulants.
+If such reforms are to be effected, they must be slow and gradual.

 Water